maubanel/UE5-CPP-Functions-Templates-Classes/classes-cpp/README.md

 ##### `Step 2.`\|`UECPPFTC`|:small_blue_diamond: :small_blue_diamond:

 Call the new project you want to add to the solution `CardGame`.
 Keep it in the same directory as the solution file.
+Press the <kbd>Create</kbd> button.

 ![create CardGame project](images/createCardGameProject.png)